cap-js/mcp-server/README.md

 A Model Context Protocol (MCP) server for the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap).
 Use it for AI-assisted development of CAP applications (_agentic coding_).

-The server helps AI models answer questions like:
+The server helps AI models answer questions such as:

-- _Which CDS services are there in this project and where are they served?_
+- _Which CDS services are in this project, and where are they served?_
 - _What are the entities about?_
 - _How do they relate?_
 - _How do I add columns to a select statement in CAP Node.js?_